 Reflection is a key element in the spirituality of St. Ignatius Loyola, the founder of the Society of Jesus (the Jesuits).
-As the class of 2026 enters Boston College, you do so as the Society of Jesus completes the celebration of the 500th anniversary of Saint Ignatius conversion experience.
 In May 1521, Ignatius Loyola was wounded in a battle in Pamplona, Spain.
 His leg was shattered by a cannon ball and he was forced to return home to recover from this injury.
 For a wounded soldier returning home from battle, this was a time of shame and isolation.
 Ignatius spent several months convalescing and during that time he read two books, The Life of Christ and Butler's Lives of the Saints.
 These books encouraged him to reflect on his own life - his relationship with others, his relationship with himself, his relationship with God.
-This "cannonball moment" that led Ignatius into this reflective experience changed his life and as a result, Ignatius changed the world.
+This "cannonball moment" that lead Ignatius into this reflective experience changed his life and as a result, Ignatius changed the world.